 - View your estimated award in MyCSUEB: An award will display on MyCSUEB when your financial aid award is available an you will received a Horizon E-mail.
 To view the status of your financial aid application, log in to MyCSUEB and select "View Financial Aid" when it becomes available.

-- Complete at least 75% of your courses and maintain at least a 2.0 GPA as an undergraduate, or 3.0 GPA as a graduate, postbaccalaureate, or credential student
+- Complete at least 67% of your courses and maintain GPA standards required for undergraduate, graduate, postbaccalaureate, or credential programs.

 - Make sure to update your contact information (mailing address, e-mail, phone numbers) on MyCSUEB